cs298f25/Deborah-Marena-Matt-Vicente/README.md

 **Important:**
 - Each team member will have a different EC2 IP
-- The script auto-detects your IP - no manual configuration needed!
+- The script auto-detects your IP
 - Ensure your EC2 security group allows ports 5000 and 5173

 **For detailed instructions, see:** [`deploy/TEAM_DEPLOYMENT.md`](deploy/TEAM_DEPLOYMENT.md)